scipy/scipy/doc/source/tutorial/stats.rst

     array([[ 1.37218364,  1.81246112,  2.76376946],
            [ 1.36343032,  1.79588482,  2.71807918]])

-Here, the first row are the critical values for 10 degrees of freedom and the second row for 11 degrees of freedom (d.o.f.).
+Here, the first row contains the critical values for 10 degrees of freedom and the second row for 11 degrees of freedom (d.o.f.).
 Thus, the broadcasting rules give the same result of calling ``isf`` twice: